florianmaxim/react-junglebook/README.md

 Keep the web accessible!

-# Plates:
+# 📖 Plates:

-Each Plate has its own branch, all branches share the same script scheme:
+Each Plate has its own branch, the all share the same script scheme:

 ```script
 npm run clean
 npm run develop
 npm run build
 npm run start
 ```

 ### 🍌 [0.
 Banana](../../tree/0.1)